Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: Introduction

 \section{\textbf{Introduction}}

 Autonomous driving systems must operate reliably across cities with different road structures, traffic conventions, and environmental characteristics.
-However, most end-to-end autonomous driving models are trained and evaluated on geographically mixed datasets, where training and validation samples have very similar urban distributions.
+However, many end-to-end autonomous driving models are trained and evaluated on geographically mixed datasets, where training and validation samples have very similar urban distributions.
 Under such settings, performance metrics primarily reflect interpolation within a known distribution rather than true generalization.
 In real-world deployment, a vehicle trained in one city must operate safely in another without access to city-specific retraining.
-Collecting and annotating data for every possible city, or in general location, is economically and operationally infeasible, making zero-shot cross-city generalization a fundamental requirement for scalable autonomy.
+Collecting and annotating data for every possible city or deployment location is economically and operationally infeasible, making zero-shot cross-city generalization an important requirement for scalable autonomy.

 Zero-shot cross-city transfer presents a more realistic and challenging evaluation scenario.
 As shown in Fig.~\ref{fig:protocol}, in this setting, a model is trained exclusively on data from one city and evaluated on a geographically distinct city.
 Differences in road topology, driving orientation (e.g., right-hand versus left-hand traffic), traffic density, infrastructure design, and visual statistics introduce structural domain shifts that challenge learned representations.
-Empirically, performance often degrades drastically under such conditions, yet most prior work reports aggregate results on mixed splits without isolating the effect of geographic domain shift.
+As our experiments show, performance can degrade drastically under such conditions; most prior work reports aggregate results on mixed splits without isolating the effect of geographic domain shift.
 As a result, the robustness of end-to-end planners under explicit city-level shift remains insufficiently understood.